 Man does not always know what is good for him, let alone what is best for him.
 Moreover, his mistakes may involve others and bring them suffering too.

 When faced with problems which seem beyond adequate solution by reason or experience or counsel, take it as an indication that you are to put them to divine intervention.
 Ask during the time of prayer or meditation for the illuminating idea.

 Too many believe in their own weakness, and in prayer implore or request a higher being to bestow upon them a personal power, virtue, or capacity felt to be lacking in themselves.
 Yet they, too, have latent inner resources, untapped and awaiting exploitation.

 The stresses and strains have been increasing in intensity.
 In our time, life is like climbing a steep rocky path.
 It does not permit us to rest.
 It calls us to overcome internal struggle and external opposition.
-One of the Indian Emperor Akbar's spiritual guides was the Jain master Myoe Syonin.
-When a friend asked him to offer a prayer on his behalf, Syonin answered: "I pray every morning and every evening for the sake of all beings, and I am sure that you are also included among them."
+One of the Indian Emperor Akbar's spiritual guides was the Jain master Hiravijaya.
+When a friend asked him to offer a prayer on his behalf, Hiravijaya answered: "I pray every morning and every evening for the sake of all beings, and I am sure that you are also included among them."

 He who can kneel down in utter humility and spontaneously pray to his higher self out of a genuine desire to elevate his character, will not pray in vain.